 There is greater demand than ever for the large, popular high schools.
 For the fourth year in a row, Francis Lewis in Queens took the number one spot for the most applicants of any high school in New York City—a whopping 17,440 students applied to this huge neighborhood school, compared to 10,403 in 2018.

-According to data released by the Department of Education (DOE), large high schools in Queens and Brooklyn and highly selective schools in Manhattan once again are the most popular.
-(This list does not include the specialized high schools, which students apply to separately.
-The numbers of 8th-graders taking the specialized high school admissions test is increasing as well, from 27,900 last year to 28,300 this year.)
+According to data released by the Department of Education (DOE), large high schools in Queens and Brooklyn and highly selective schools in Manhattan were the most popular.
+(This list does not include the specialized high schools, which students apply to separately.)

 Read the full top 20 list here.